bytronaviation/ftp-reader/README.md

 # FTP Reader

+### WARNING: THIS IS UNFINISHED AND MAY NOT FULLY WORK AT THIS TIME.

 This module is designed to allow you to read files from an (S)FTP server easily providing some functions to filter, sort, group and process the files found.